 Given that an unhappy patient is already unlikely to return to the practice, removing them is a gesture that is likely to make matters worse.
 In the DDU's experience, patients will often make a further complaint, while others might contact the local newspaper, adding another tricky dimension to the practice's predicament.

-Some unhappy complainants might even take their case to the Ombudsman or the Dental Complaints Service.
-The Ombudsman has highlighted the case of a dental practice which removed a patient after she questioned her treatment.
+Some unhappy complainants might even take their case to the ombudsman or the Dental Complaints Service.
+The ombudsman has highlighted the case of a dental practice (summary 41) that removed a patient after she questioned her treatment.
 This triggered a further complaint which proved impossible to resolve.
-The Ombudsman concluded the complaint had been mishandled and recommended that the practice offer an apology and compensation.
+The ombudsman concluded the complaint had been mishandled and recommended that the practice offer an apology and compensation.

 Patients must be treated as individuals, and other members of a family should not suffer for the behaviour of a relative